Loading...

 How to consume egg omelet or scrambled egg, tea with milk without glucose spikes

-Incorporate non-starchy vegetables such as spinach, bell peppers, and mushrooms into your omelet or scrambled eggs to add fiber and slow down the absorption of glucose.
+Incorporate vegetables like spinach, bell peppers, or tomatoes into your omelet or scrambled eggs.
+They provide fiber that can help slow down glucose absorption.

 healthspan-mbl